 As you read these familiar passages, prayerfully imagine what it would be like to read them for the first time – to see the wisdom, power, beauty, and authority of God and to be drawn to trust in Christ and yield your allegiance to Him.

-And GOD saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
-And it repented the LORD that he had made man on the earth, and it grieved him at his heart.
+The Lord saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.
+And the Lord regretted that he had made man on the earth, and it grieved him to his heart.

 In the midst of complete brokenness, God is committed to finding a way to restore relationship with His people.